diegotty/obsidian_notes/year 3, semester 1/multicore/05 - CUDA.md

 costo + grande dei programmi ora è il trasferimento dei dati dalla memoria

 *latency tolerance* bc we dont wait for the load inst
+>[!example] block size esample
+> lets suppose a CUDA device allows up to 8 blocks and 1024 threads per SM, and 512 threads per block. should we use 8x8, 16x16, 32x32 blocks ?
+- 32x32: we would have 1024 threads per block, which is higher than the 512 threads per block we can have